Catherine of Aragon is best known for being the first wife of King Henry VIII of England, you know, the king with the six wifes.

 Their first son, Henry, Duke of Cornwall, was born on 1 January 1511.
 He survived for 52 days.
 The only child to survive into adulthood was Mary (later Queen Mary I), who was born in 1516.

-Maria Doyle Kennedy acting as Catherine of Aragon in 'The Tudors', a historical fiction television series.
+Watch 'The Tudors', a historical fiction television series.
 The series evolve mainly around the reign of King Henry VIII.

 As this must have been devastating for Catherine, the lack of children also began to worry King Henry.
 He needed an heir to the throne of England, and his wife was now almost passed her childbearing years, being in her early forties!